d2s/Documentation/Docs/HowtoUseRsyncOSX.md

 - backup (and restore) local files on Mac to local storage (attached disks)
   - if this is _the only use_ there might be _other tools_ more useful than RsyncOSX

-- _source_: the local volume to be copied
-- _destination_: the remote location where source files and catalogs are copied

-**Warning**: default parameters for rsync is to **synchronize** the **source** and **destination**.
+**Warning**: default parameters for rsync is to **synchronise** the **source** and **destination**.
 A "restore" will **delete** all files in the source which are not in the destination.
 The main objective to RsyncOSX is to keep the **source** directory and **destination** (backup) directory **in sync**.
 When a source directory is backed up, the destination is 100% in sync with source in the moment the backup task is completed.
 There are **no revisions** of files in the backup in **default RsyncOSX**.
 Old files in the backup are either replaced with new ones or deleted if so is true in source.

-But dont panic?
+- _source_: the local volume to be copied
+- _destination_: the remote location where source files and catalogs are copied

 What about **revisions and deleted** files?
-In the [parameters to rsync](https://github.com/rsyncOSX/Documentation/blob/master/Docs/Parameters.md) there is presented a solution to save changed and deleted files in a selected backup location.
+In the [parameters to rsync](https://github.com/rsyncOSX/Documentation/blob/master/Docs/Parameters.md) there is presented a solution by parameters to rsync, to save changed and deleted files in a selected backup location.

 ## Where does RsyncOSX save configuration files?

-RsyncOSX configuration file, log file, scheduled tasks file and userconfiguration are plain XML-files ([property list files](https://en.wikipedia.org/wiki/Property_list)).
+RsyncOSX configuration file, log file, scheduled tasks file and user configuration are plain XML-files ([property list files](https://en.wikipedia.org/wiki/Property_list)).
 Configuration files (backup and restore task configurations and schedule data) are saved in:

 - `~/Documents/Rsync/MacID/configRsync.plist`
-  - `**~/**` is user home directory
+  - `~/` is user home directory
   - `MacID` is the Mac Serial Number and is automatically set by RsyncOSX

 When _profile_ is used: